The Best Private Label Products to Sell on Amazon in 2021

-Many first time PL (Private Label) sellers will look at BSR (Best Sellers Rank) to estimate the sales volume for a particular product.
+Many first-time Private Label sellers will look at BSR (Best Sellers Rank) to estimate the sales volume for a particular product.

-Also using a browser plugin tools like CamelCamelCamel and Keepa will enable you to view a product’s BSR over time.
+Also using browser plugins like CamelCamelCamel and Keepa will enable you to view a product’s BSR over time.
 These tools are also helpful for highlighting seasonality patterns on specific products.

-You can also use the FREE Jungle Scout Sales Estimator to get monthly sales volume for any product being sold on Amazon – Jungle Scout Sales Estimator
+We use the FREE Jungle Scout Sales Estimator to get monthly sales volume for any product being sold on Amazon – test it out here – Jungle Scout Sales Estimator

 Amazon Movers and Shakers

-This is like a sub-category of Best Sellers.
-It shows trending products that are moving quickly up the best-selling ranks denoted by green arrows and a percentage increase (similar to stock signals).
-This is valuable for pinpointing best sellers that are trending more so than others in a category.
+The Amazon ‘Movers and Shakers’ is like a sub-category of Best Sellers.
+It shows trending products on Amazon that are moving quickly up the best-selling ranks denoted by green arrows and a percentage increase (similar to stock signals).
+This is valuable for pinpointing Amazon best sellers that are trending more so than others in a category.